 Encryption is natively supported on Windows Vista, Windows 7, Windows 8, and Mac OS X operating systems.
 After enabling native encryption, you should notice no change in your workflow.
 Information Technologies recommends that if you have sensitive data, store it in a single folder (Windows) or a single disk image (Macintosh) and encrypt the folder or disk image.
 This will help ensure that all confidential information is encrypted when not in use.

 Recommended encryption tools

-Most modern computers have a built-in encryption system which can include specific files or whole disk encryption.
+Most modern computers have a built-in encryption system which can encrypt specific files, folders, or entire disks.